dangoslen/dangoslen-me-site/content/blog/know-your-audience.md

 One of my favorite quotes from [The Pragmatic Programmer](https://amzn.to/3GuXI71) has nothing to do with programming, and it has to do with communication.
 They write:

-> If you can't clearly communicate your idea, it might as well not exist
+> Having the best ideas, the finest code, or the most pragmatic thinking is ultimately sterile unless you can communicate with other people.

 In many ways, communication is the crux of the software engineer.
 Software is tricky to grasp, and communicating our ideas about software is even more challenging.
 It's a complex task, and it's why we've built up vocabulary around [patterns](https://dangoslen.me/blog/our-obsession-with-patterns/) and architecture.